capitalch/trace/tracking.md

 5.1 Backup and restore strategy
 5.2 Upgraded database for all instances

+# 17-10-2021
+1. Removed material table from all over in accounts
+2. Rework on generic exports and common utilities
+3. In mobile device, the title is way too close to header: corrected

+# 13-10-2021 - 16-10-2021
+1. Purchase horizontal alignment
+2. All screens in accounts provided xx-grid and removed material table
+3. All reports of accounts entity now use X-Grid
+4. Branch master, finYear master rework
+5. Brands and products reworked
+6. Organize code for using shared components all over

 # 11-10-2021 - 12-10-2021
 1. Sales and purchases provided xx-grid
+2. Product new entry hangs when 1st product is entered, when there is no leaf category

 # 10-10-2021
 1. Reorganized code